Table of Contents

 - Never leave your baby alone on a tabletop or in a crib.

 - Always use safety straps when making the child sit on a swing.

 - Always opt for kids-friendly flooring when you have babies or toddlers at home.

-As parents and caretakers, all that we got to do is provide a safe playing environment to the kids.
+As parents and caretakers, all that we got to do is provide a safe playing environment for the kids.
 Never be overconcerned about their safety.
 Customize and childproof your home to ensure safety and prevent head injuries in children.
-While encountering any mishap, never try to treat at home.
+While encountering any mishap, never try to treat it at home.
 Giving first aid, immediately seek medical attention.
 Parents of children with head injuries are frequently told to keep an eye on their children at home for indicators of injury worsening.

-It’s better to keep a tab on their safety, but never hold them back.
+It’s better to keep a tab on their safety but never hold them back.
 Let our children be safe and explore the world.

 Follow us on Twitter for more trending posts.

 1/6 Compared to adults, children have larger heads in proportion to their bodies, and their neck muscles are not fully developed.